zhongxingdou/mayjs/readme.md

 + Classes
 + Interfaces
 + Modules
-+ Object Wrapper (wraps object like jQuery use $ to wrap document elements)
++ Object wrapper (wraps object like jQuery use $ to wrap document elements)
-+ Global variable management
++ Global variables management
++ Uniform type assert
 + Function overload
-+ Uniform type assert
 + Method arguments validate and merge
 + DSL (includes methods of any object into current scope)
 + Keyword methods (Some usefully methods to rescue JavaScript ugly syntax and weakness)